nulib/caravans-wax/_caravans/obj_41.md

 _date: Late 14th/15th century
 region_culture_time_period: Durbi Takusheyi, Nigeria
 medium: Copper
 dimensions:
 credit_line: National Commission for Museums and Monuments, Abuja, Nigeria
 label: 'Copper was a sought-after commodity in trans-Saharan trade that was mined from sources in the Sahara and also in Europe.
-Gold was commonly traced for copper south of the Sahara, which is described in the mid-tenth century by ‘Ishāq Ibn al-Ḥusayn’: "Their country (the Sudan) has much gold, but the people there prefer brass to gold.
-From the brass they make ornaments for their women."
-The origins of the metals alloyed to make these ingots is not clear.
+Gold was commonly traced for copper south of the Sahara, which is described in the mid-tenth century by ‘Ishāq Ibn al-Ḥusayn’: \"Their country (the Sudan) has much gold, but the people there prefer brass to gold.
+From the brass they make ornaments for their women.\" The origins of the metals alloyed to make these ingots is not clear.
 However, a preliminary isotopic analysis of the ingots and the copper-alloy objects cast in Durbi Takusheyi suggests possible sources in France, the Iberian Peninsula, and the Middle East.